-Shoreline has developed a Travel Requisition Form (TR) which must be completed when an advance is requested, or when using travel other than personal vehicle (POV), or for all travel outside Washington or borders of Oregon and Idaho.
-You must have appropriate signatures obtained prior to conducting any official business away from your official station, i.e. the main campus or the Lake Forest Park Center.
-The Travel Requisition Form gives you the approval needed to proceed with making your travel arrangements.
-The requisition form also provides for the payment of registration fees and/or air and train fare that is required to be prepaid by the College.
+Shoreline has developed a Travel Requisition Form (TR) which must be completed for all overnight and out-of-state travel.
+You must have appropriate signatures obtained prior to conducting any official business away from your official station, i.e. the main campus.
+The Travel Requisition Form gives you the approval needed to proceed with making your travel arrangements including lodging, and transportation services, other than airfare, such as car rental, train and shuttle.
+Airfare will be arranged through the travel desk.

 NOTE: Personal vehicle mileage may be reimbursable.
 A travel requisition form is not required for in-state, non-overnight travel; Complete a Travel Expense Voucher to request mileage reimbursement.
 Vicinity travel should be reported at least monthly.